benallard/galileo/README.txt

 First, you need to clone this repository locally, and install the required
 dependencies:

-- pyusb (need at least a 1.0 version, 0.4 and earlier are not compatible)
+- **pyusb** (need at least a 1.0 version, 0.4 and earlier are not compatible.
+  Please use a tagged release as development version might contains bug or interface breakage)
-- requests (version 2 preferred, although version 1 should work)
+- **requests** (version 2 preferred, although version 1 should work)

 You should copy the file ``99-fitbit.rules`` to the directory ``/etc/udev/rules.d`` in order to be able to run the utility as a